Miracle and tragedy as baby born under the rubble in Syria

 The World Health Organisation said it was especially concerned about areas of Turkey and Syria where no information had emerged since the quake struck, its chief said.

-“It’s now a race against time,” said WHO Director General Tedros Adhanom Ghebreyesus.
+“It’s now a race against time,” WHO Director General Tedros Adhanom Ghebreyesus said.

 “Every minute, every hour that passes, the chances of finding survivors alive diminishes.”